MoritzMueller2508/EW_MobileApplicationen/documentation/classes.md

  ID (country)
  Updated (date)
  Confirmed (confirmed cases)
- ComfirmedChange (rate of change of cases from previous day) Deaths (confirmed deaths)
+ ConfirmedChange (rate of change of cases from previous day) Deaths (confirmed deaths)
  DeathsChange (Rate of change of deaths from the previous day) Recovered (Recovered cases)
- RecoveredChange (Rate of change recovered from the previous day
+ RecoveredChange (Rate of change recovered from the previous day)

 ## CoroniAssignment

->This class assigns the appropriate coroni to the countries which are assigned to the different groups in the class RiskCountriesExtraction.
+>This class assigns the appropriate coroni to the countries which are assigned to the different groups in the class **RiskCountriesExtraction**.

 ## CountryDetails